 To prevent pharyngitis:

 Most cases of pharyngitis can be successfully treated at home.
-However, there are some symptoms that require a doctor visit.
+However, there are some symptoms that require a doctor visit for further evaluation.

 You should see your doctor if: